 Entry is free and there is an abundance of things to do and see, including wandering through the beautiful gardens, a guided tour of the castle (paid tickets) takes approximately 30 minutes, and there is also a Visitor’s Centre and restaurant.

-Throughout the summer months, family events are organised for most weekends, these often include Children’s Story-time, bird of prey display, medievil weaponary display and more.
+Throughout the summer months, family events are organised for most weekends.
+These often include Children’s Storytime, bird of prey display, medieval weaponry display and more.

 #2.
 Lurgybrack Open Farm

-Although there is a cafe on site, which is not "over-priced", most families seem to pack a picnic.
-There's picnic benches all around the place to sit and relax (and plenty of places to shelter under IF it rains!!)
+Although there is a cafe on site, most families seem to pack a picnic.
+There are picnic benches all around the place to sit and relax (and plenty of places to shelter under if it rains).

 #3.
 Ards Forest Park